tacitknowledge/slow-light/README.md

       <version>1.0.1</version>
     </dependency>

-Slow Light Proxy is not yet released as a jar, but you can build it from code in our _development_ branch
+Slow Light Proxy Server is not yet released as a jar, but you can build it from code in our _development_ branch

 # Use it!